What is a Registered Dietitian?

 Build good working relationships with employers, volunteer supervisors, dietitians and professors.
 These people are helpful when you require confidential reference reports for application to dietetic practicum programs.

 - Click here for information from Dietitians of Canada

 Why should you join Dietitians of Canada as a dietetics student?
 To become a student member of Dietitians of Canada.

 - If you are an International student graduate from Human Nutritional Sciences and are interested in applying for an internship, click here and here for more information.

 - Click here for information from the College of Dietitians of Manitoba

 Winnipeg, MB, R3H 0X4

-For more information or if you have a question about applying for an Internship, please send us an email.
+For more information or if you have a question, please send us an email.